 Approximately 11 years have passed between the analysis of the first and the second questionnaires, which has focused on the ethical principles of the ethics code of the Order of Portuguese Psychologists.
 Within the last decade, a great evolution has been recorded on Psychology in Portugal.
 In 2009, approximately 12200 psychologists were registered in the Order of Portuguese Psychologists.
 However, in 2020, the number of registered psychologists increased to 23650 (Ordem dos Psicólogos Portugueses, 2020).
 In Portugal, registration is mandatory to practice the profession, and the psychology should have five years of academic training and one year of professional training to access the Order.
-An increase in the number of registered psychologists, members of the Order at the time of its creation.
-Moreover, with a rise in the number of professional psychologists may explain the difference in sample sizes.
+An increase in the number of registered psychologists by almost 100% was because not all psychologists registered in the Order at the time of its creation.
+Moreover, with a rise in the number of professional psychologists, members of the Order also increase.
+This increase in the number of registered psychologists may explain the difference in sample sizes.
 In both samples, most participants were women.
 Moreover, the results show an increase in the professional experience of psychologists over the years.